shakir85/states/README.md

 # states
-Python list and dict for all states abbriviations
+Python list and dict for all U.S. states abbriviations